ibm-cloud-docs/monitoring/infrastructure/ubuntu.md

 4. Select your instance.
 Then, click **Open dashboard**.

-If the monitoring agent is configured successfully, the **Explore** view opens.
+IIt may take some time before you see the server entry while the information is initally collected and processed by the monitoring agent.

-However, if the monitoring agent is not installed successfully, points to the wrong ingestion endpoint, or the access key is incorrect, the page that opens informs you about what to do next.
+{: note}

-You only can have one web UI session open per instance per browser.
+You only can monitor one instance per browser.
+You could have multiple tabs for the same instance.
 {: tip}

 ## Monitor your Ubuntu server
 {: #ubuntu_step5}